Supportive Housing for the Elderly (14.157)

 Application Procedure

-This program is excluded from coverage under OMB Circular No. A-102.
-This program is excluded from coverage under OMB Circular No. A-110.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 A Notice of Fund Availability is published in the Federal Register each fiscal year announcing the availability of funds to HUD Field Offices.
 Applicants must submit a Request for a Fund Reservation, using Form HUD-92015-CA, Section 202 application for capital advance, in response to the Notice of Fund Availability (or a Funding Notification issued by the local HUD Field Office).
 The application for capital advance is used to determine the eligibility of the applicant and proposed project as well as the acceptability of the site and market, correctness of zoning and the effect on environment.
-All applications must be submitted via www.grant.gov.
+All applications must be submitted via www.grants.gov.

 Award Procedure

-Applications are reviewed and selected for funding within the funding allocation of the particular HUD Field Office.
+Applications are reviewed and selected for funding within the funding allocation area.
 Those selected for funding must meet basic program requirements including, but not limited to: eligibility as a private nonprofit organization, commitment to provide the minimum capital investment and prior experience in housing or related supportive service activities.
 The request for Capital Advance Financing, using Form HUD-92013, is reviewed to update the determination of acceptability of project site and market, correctness of zoning, and effect on environment, as well as to determine the value of site, total development cost, and financial feasibility.

 Deadlines